Slavery in Britain

-English merchants were a significant force behind the Atlantic slave trade between the seventeenth and nineteenth centuries, but no legislation was passed to either formally legalize or abolish chattel slavery in the Home Islands.
-African slavery was therefore de facto upheld to some extent in London and other regions until the legal precedent against the practice was established by Somerset v Stewart (1772) 98 ER 499.
+English merchants were a significant force behind the Atlantic slave trade between the seventeenth and nineteenth centuries, but no legislation was passed to either formally legalize or abolish chattel slavery in the British Isles.
+Instead, the common law system, based on laws established since the Norman conquest governing legal protections of individuals, protected those residing in England from any formal form of slavery, and a formal legal precedent against the practice, extending to those who may have been enslaved under foreign jurisdictions, was eventually established by Somerset v Stewart (1772) 98 ER 499.

-In Scotland, colliery (coal mine) slaves (in practice serfs rather than chattel slaves) were still in use until 1799, when an act was passed which established their freedom, and made slavery and bondage illegal.
+In Scotland, Coal mining slaves were still in use until 1799, when the Colliers (Scotland) Act 1799 established their freedom and made slavery and bondage unlawful.

-An abolitionist movement grew in Britain during the 18th and 19th centuries, until the Slave Trade Act 1807 prohibited the slave trade in the British Empire.
-However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with slavery in Nigeria and slavery in Bahrain being the last to be abolished in the British territories.
+An abolitionist movement grew in Britain during the 18th and 19th centuries, and the Slave Trade Act 1807 prohibited the involvement of British subjects in the Atlantic slave trade.
+The Slavery Abolition Act 1833 abolished slavery in most of the British Empire, including Great Britain and Ireland.

-Despite being contrary to the laws of the UK, practices described as "modern slavery" still exist in Britain and have often involved the effects created by human traffickers attacking those from poorer countries, such as those undertaking various crimes victimising Vietnamese nationals.
+Despite being contrary to the laws of the United Kingdom, practices described as "modern slavery" still exist in Britain and have often involved the effects created by human traffickers attacking those from poorer countries, such as those undertaking various crimes victimising Vietnamese nationals.
 At the same time, multiple groups within the organised crime networks in the UK have frequently targeted British nationals.
-The country's government has, in a public statement, noted how "gangs exploit vulnerable individuals to transport [illegal] substances", and "who is recognised as a victim of modern slavery" includes both men and women as well as adults and children.
+The country's government has, in a public statement, noted how "gangs exploit vulnerable individuals to transport [illegal] substances", and "who is recognised as a victim of modern slavery" includes both men and women as well as children.
 Specifically, in 2022, a full "12,727 potential victims of modern slavery were referred to the Home Office in 2021, representing a 20% increase compared to the preceding year".